 A map of the trail can be found here.

 A Few Facts About the Trail

 While rail-trails are pretty common in many cities these days, they weren’t always.
 The Burke-Gilman Trail was one of the first in the entire country and helped kick off other rail-trails by showing how successful they could be.
-If you haven’t heard of a rail-trail, that’s when an old line of currently unused railroad is converted into a trail.
-It works great as rail lines are on level, flat ground perfect for multiuse trails.
+If you haven’t heard of a rail-trail, that’s when a line of railroad track or bed that's no longer in use is converted into a trail.
+It works great as rail lines are on level, flat ground that's perfect for multi-use trails.

 The trail was named for Thomas Burke and David Gilman, both lawyers and railroad builders in the 1880s.
-By 1890, the line of track was taken over by the Northern Pacific Railway and by the Burlington Northern Railroad in 1970, but then was out of use by trains by 1971.
+By 1890, the track was taken over by the Northern Pacific Railway and by the Burlington Northern Railroad in 1970, but then was out of use for trains by 1971.
 In 1978, the first piece of the rail line was converted into trail.

 What You’ll See on the Trail

 Given the length of the trail, you’ll pass through a little bit of everything.
-Starting from the Golden Gardens Park end of the trail, here are a few highlights of what you’ll see:
+Starting from the Golden Gardens Park end of the trail, here are a few highlights:

 - Golden Gardens Park itself is worth a moment.
 This is one of the finest places to watch a sunset in town and a stellar spot to relax on a nice day.

 - Not far from the missing link is Peddler Brewing Company, a microbrewery that caters to cyclists and has indoor bike parking, a repair station and a pump.
 Of course, Ballard is known for microbreweries and there are plenty others to try in the area, but if you’re on a bike, you can’t go wrong here.